1 Prologue

 2 The Process

-on the plane, just like other login-required WiFi networks, it popped up a webpage from acwifi.com
+After selecting the only available WiFi network acwifi.com on the plane, just like other login-required WiFi networks, it popped up a webpage from acwifi.com asking me to verify my Aeroplan membership.
+Once verified, I could access the internet.

 There’s a classic software development interview question: what happens after you type a URL into the browser and press enter?

-and only focus on the network request part, the general process is: DNS query -> TCP connection -> TLS handshake -> HTTP request and response.
+For example, if you type https://acwifi.com and only focus on the network request part, the general process is: DNS query -> TCP connection -> TLS handshake -> HTTP request and response.

-3 Approach 1: Domain Self-Signing
+3 Approach 1: Disguise Domain

 Let me first test this idea:

-|
+| |

-Unexpectedly, the IP was completely unreachable via ping
+Unexpectedly, the IP was completely unreachable via ping, meaning the IP was likely blocked entirely.

 I tried other well-known IPs, like Cloudflare’s CDN IP, and they were also unreachable:

-|
+| |

-It seems this approach won’t work.
 After all, if the IPs are directly blocked, no amount of disguise will help.
 This network likely maintains some IP whitelist (such as WhatsApp and WeChat’s egress IPs), and only IPs on the whitelist can be accessed.

 4 Approach 2: DNS Port Masquerading